CUNY Program Study in Israel

 Financial Aid and Scholarships

 A variety of funding sources are available through both Brooklyn College and the host institution.
 Brooklyn College students may, for example, apply for SASA, and Tow and Furman scholarships, or use their Opportunity Grants and Macaulay funds.
 Jewish students will want to explore opportunities offered by Masa.
 National scholarships such as the Gilman and the Boren are excellent choices, particularly for those who plan to take courses in Arabic language and Middle Eastern studies.
-Note that most financial aid can be applied to semester study abroad progrms.
+Most financial aid can be applied to semester study abroad programs.
+Any financial aid you are currently receiving is administered by your home institution's Office of Financial Aid.
+Questions about your financial aid should be directed to that office.

 How to Apply